 Discussions with the person in charge and staff demonstrated that the agency endeavours to ensure that there is at all times the required number of experienced persons available to meet the needs of the service users.
-It was identified that a number of the agency's current staff and HSCT bank staff provide additional cover if required to encourage continuity of the service.

 The inspector viewed the agency's staff rota information which was noted to reflect staffing levels as described by person in charge and staff.
+The agency maintains an alphabetical list of staff and service users and a list of staff signatures.